ashishhkumarr/Medyra/README.md

 MediTrack is a production-ready patient appointment and medical records system for clinics that now operates as a clean admin-only console.
 It pairs a FastAPI backend with a modern React + TypeScript frontend, supports JWT authentication for clinic staff, schedules appointment reminder jobs, and ships with Docker assets plus AWS deployment guidance.
 Patients exist only as records that receive confirmation/reminder emails—there is no patient portal or login.

+Clinic staff can now self-serve onboarding: sign up from the web app to create your admin/doctor account, then log in immediately.
+A seeded default admin still exists for local/dev but is no longer required for first-run access.

 ```
               +-----------------------------+
               |         React / Vite        |